masato1122/auto-kappa/_sources/params_ak.rst.txt

 Utilities
 ----------

-- ``calculate_forces``

-This option is useful to analyze single material with multiple machines while ``auto-kappa`` is available on single node only.
+- ``calculate_forces``: This option is useful to analyze single material with multiple machines while ``auto-kappa`` is available on single node only.
   If this flag is 0, the relaxation calculation is performed and the structures with displacements are generated, but the force calculations are not performed.
 You can perform the force calculations with multiple machines.

 - ``harmonic_only``: Whether to calculate harmonic FCs only